 Race is similar to ethnicity, but relates more to the appearance of a person, especially the color of their skin.
-It is determined biologically, and includes other inherited genetic traits such as hair and eye color and bone and jaw structure, among other things.
+It is no longer determined biologically, including inherited genetic traits such as hair color, eye color, bone structure, and jaw structure, among other things.

 Nationality: Which Nationality Are You?

 Most of the time, nationality refers to the place where the person was born and/or holds citizenship.
 However, often times nationality can be determined by place of residence, ethnicity, or national identity.
-If a person was born in Country A but immigrated to Country B while still a toddler (yes, with their family), he or she might identify more with the Country B nationality, having been raised there.
+If a person was born in Country A but immigrated to Country B while still a toddler (yes, with their family), he or she might identify (we’ll talk about identity in just a moment) more with the Country B nationality, having been raised there.

 Another point regarding nationality is that there are some nations that don’t have a state, or international recognition as such, yet people may still point at it as the source of their nationality, such as the Palestinians, the Kurds, and the Tamils.

-A citizen is typically either born in the country, born to citizens of the country while abroad, married to a citizen of the country, or becomes a citizen through the naturalization process.
-A citizen is a complete member of the nation, able to vote and hold elected office.
+A citizen is typically either born in the country, born to citizens of the country while abroad, married to a citizen of the country, or becomes so through a naturalization process.
+They are a complete member of the nation, able to vote and hold elected office.

 A national is a person born in an area that is in the possession of a country, but not part of its general administrative area.
 For example, American Samoa is an unincorporated territory of the United States, and its people are considered U.S. nationals; American Samoans may not vote in U.S. presidential elections, or hold elected office in the U.S., but are entitled to free and unrestricted entry into the United States.